timwalsh300/open-world-vf/README.md

+This repository contains the steps and code to reproduce the work for "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (to be presented at the SecWeb 2024 workshop) and my dissertation.
+It is a work-in-progress through at least mid-2025, and intended only for academic research purposes.
+For access to the raw dataset, please contact me at timothy.walsh@nps.edu.
+Due to the considerable size of the raw dataset, to make it available while minimizing the cost of storage, we are using the Amazon S3 Glacier Deep Archive.
+That requires some coordination to grant access, including a restore request that can take up to 48 hours on Amazon's end.
+The sister repository with the code (and lists of our URLs) for our dataset collection effort is https://github.com/timwalsh300/tor-browser-crawler-video

 0_raw_to_csv: Launch separate batch jobs by modifying the monitored_raw_to_csv.sh script for every combination of representation, protocol, and platform to turn the raw dataset into initial .csv files.

     * sirinam_wf, sirinam_vf, rahman, hayden, schuster2, schuster4, schuster8, dschuster8, schuster16, dschuster16 done